-This handbook is designed to be a living document that will be updated occasionally, and in alignment with updates of the NatHERS Technical Note.
-It is the responsibility of assessors to ensure they are using the current version of the handbook.
-The version number of each Chapter can be found at the footer of each page.
-Notification of updates will be published on the NatHERS website, and communicated to state and territory building authorities, and to assessors.
+This handbook is designed to be a living document that will be updated occasionally and in alignment with updates of the NatHERS Technical Note.
+Assessors are responsible for ensuring they are using the current version of the handbook.
+The version number of each chapter can be found at the footer of each page.
+Notification of updates will be published on the NatHERS website and communicated to state and territory building authorities and assessors.
 The latest version of the handbook is available for download on the NatHERS website: www.nathers.gov.au.
+Assessors can suggest the development of new content by contacting their Assessor Accrediting Organisation (AAO).

 The NatHERS website also includes the Assessor Handbook version register outlining a summary of the latest versions and any previous updates.
-Minor amendments will be represented by a decimal point increment, and will not include fundamental changes to the assessment guidance.
-Major amendments will be represented by a whole number increment, and will represent significant content updates or amendments altering assessment guidance or processes.
+Minor amendments will be represented by a decimal point increment and will not include fundamental changes to the assessment guidance.
+Major amendments will be represented by a whole number increment and will represent significant content updates or amendments altering assessment guidance or processes.